The Unique Nutritional Properties of Avocados

 Avocados also have a wide range of other antioxidant carotenoids, including alpha carotene and beta-carotene, beta-cryptoxanthin and the rarer neoxanthin, violaxanthin, neochrome and chrysanthemaxanthin.
 These carotenoids, along with beneficial chlorophyll, are found at the highest concentrations close to the skin, so be sure to get your spoon right in there to eat the greenest parts.

-The nutritional properties of avocados certainly make them a superfood well worth eating more often and there are some surprising health benefits of avocado that come from all of these nutrients.
+Avocado’s nutritional properties certainly make them a superfood well worth eating more often and there are some surprising health benefits that come from all of these different nutrients.
+Did you know that avocados were so good for you?
+I’d be interested to hear your opinion on the big green vitamin pill in the comments below.